Ton Caanen: AEK Larnaca

 In summer of 2010 Jordi Cruyff announced his retirement from professional football and joined AEK Larnaca as Director of Football.
 He signed Caanen as head coach, and the pair worked to establish the team as a new football powerhouse in Cyprus.

 Veria

-On September 1, 2013 the Greek superleague side Veria F.C. announced that Caanen was appointed as the team coach.
+On 1 September 2013, the Greek superleague side Veria F.C. announced that Caanen was appointed as the team coach.
 After a few weeks he quit.

-Aris Limassol F.C.
+Aris Limassol

-At the end of October 2013, he signed with Aris Limassol F.C. until the end of the season.
+At the end of October 2013, he signed with Aris Limassol until the end of the season.

 De Treffers

 In June 2014, Caanen became manager of Dutch Topklasse side De Treffers.